Eva-Maria Westbroek: 2010s

 In her first world premiere production, Westbroek created the role of Anna Nicole Smith in the February 2011 Royal Opera premiere of Mark-Anthony Turnage's opera Anna Nicole at Covent Garden.
 Other roles she performed at the ROH include Giorgetta (Il Tabarro), Dido (Les Troyens), Maddalena (Andrea Chénier), Santuzza (Cavalleria Rusticana), Katarina (Lady Macbeth of Mtsensk), Minnie (La Fanciulla del West) Sieglinde (Die Walküre) and Elisabeth (Tannhäuser).

 Westbroek made her Metropolitan Opera debut on April 22, 2011, singing the role of Sieglinde in the premiere of a new production of Wagner's Die Walküre directed by Robert Lepage.
 Unfortunately, she had to withdraw mid-performance after the first act due to illness.
 Mezzo-soprano Margaret Jane Wray stepped in to complete the evening's performance.
 Westbroek finally sang the entire opera the following week on April 25, 2011.
-She became a MET regular, and returned to New York to sing the title role in Francesca di Rimini, Katarina (Lady Macbeth of Mtsensk), Elisabeth (Tannhäuser) and Santuzza in (Cavalleria Rusticana).
-In the 2018/2019 season she sang Minnie in La Fanciulla del West and Sieglinde in Die Walküre, both of which will be screened in cinemas worldwide.
+She became a Met regular, and returned to New York to sing the title role in Francesca di Rimini, Katarina (Lady Macbeth of Mtsensk), Elisabeth (Tannhäuser) and Santuzza in (Cavalleria Rusticana).
+In the 2018/2019 season she sang Minnie in La Fanciulla del West and Sieglinde in Die Walküre, both of which were screened in cinemas worldwide.

 Westbroek's commercial recordings include Bohuslav Martinů's Julietta, in the title role, for VMS Music Treasures, and two recorded productions of Wagner's Die Walküre as Sieglinde, on DVD and on CD.
 She is also featured in a DVD recording (Opus Arte) of Puccini's La fanciulla del West as Minnie, her own acknowledged favourite role, and in DVD recording of Giordano's Andrea Chenier, in the role of Maddalena (Warner Classics), with Jonas Kaufmann in the title role.

 Personal life

-Westbroek is one of three daughters of the geology researcher and professor Peter Westbroek.

 Westbroek is married to the tenor Frank van Aken.
 She does charity work for the organization Musicians without Borders.

+Westbroek experienced increasing frequency of vocal problems in 2022.
+In August 2025, she announced the curtailment of her professional singing career, with a shift in musical focus to giving vocal masterclasses.
+Westbroek has developed an alternative career in organic farming.
+She is the subject of the 2026 documentary Eva-Maria Westbroek, terug naar de aarde ('Eva-Maria Westbroek, back to the earth').